fwd-io/odl-hamburg/README.md

 ### Github Pages

 Deployment to github pages is very simple.
-Docpad provides a plugin that automates deployment.
-To install:

-    git clone git://github.com/docpad/docpad-plugin-ghpages.git
-    npm install ./docpad-plugin-ghpages
-    rm -r docpad-plugin-pages

-Now, to deploy your site to github pages, just use `docpad deploy-ghpages` instead of the usual `docpad run`.
+With the skeleton comes a shell script that automates the process of pushing to the gh-pages branch for you.
+Just run:

+    ./gh-pages.sh

 ### Any other server